Daniel J. Frey

 But all of them are part of the quilt of humanity.

-Our nation was founded upon an idea of freedom, remember?
+Our nation was founded upon the idea of freedom, remember?

 A bold proposition, given the history of the world.

-Could a people reconcile the social and ideological war that has been going on between those who believe in freedom and those that do not?
+Could people reconcile the social and ideological war that has been going on between those who believe in freedom and those who do not?

-The power of institutions of governments of religions is to control, to segregate.
+The power of institutions of governments of religions is to control and to segregate.

-Freedom is only given with the price of membership and only to those within the power structure of the organization.
+Freedom is only granted at the price of membership and is reserved for those within the organization's power structure.

-The American experiment is to determine if enough people could overcome their story, their myth, and embrace the concept of freedom for all.
+The American experiment aims to determine if enough people can overcome their past and their myths and embrace the concept of freedom for all.

 Could all the threads come together and form a nation?